 Insertion of a Drainage Tube

-The simplest surgical approach is the insertion of a drainage tube into the sinuses followed by an infusion of sterile water to flush them out.
+The simplest surgical approach is to insert a drainage tube into the sinuses, followed by an infusion of sterile water to flush out the sinuses.

 Functional Endoscopic Sinus Surgery

 Functional endoscopic sinus surgery (FESS) is the standard procedure for most patients requiring surgical management of chronic sinusitis or polyposis.
-The procedure allows correction of obstructions, including polyps and ventilation and drainage to aid healing.
+The procedure allows correction of obstructions, including polyps, ventilation, and drainage to aid healing.

 Candidates for the Procedure.
-In general, patients should have tried and failed extensive medical therapy.
-This usually includes several prolonged courses of broad-spectrum antibiotics, nasal corticosteroids, nasal saline irrigation, allergy testing and immunotherapy where appropriate, and sinus drainage where appropriate.
+In general, patients should have tried and failed extensive medical therapy before undergoing surgery.
+This usually includes several prolonged courses of broad-spectrum antibiotics, nasal corticosteroids, nasal saline irrigation, allergy testing and immunotherapy (when appropriate), and sinus drainage (when appropriate).

 Patients who may benefit from endoscopy include those with: